-The economist mentions that it is critical for El Salvador to focus on recovering all the investment that was on its way before the advent of Covid-19.
-The figure could be estimated to be at $300 million and recover the levels that were achieved in 2019.
+The economist mentions that it is critical for El Salvador to focus on recovering all the inflows of foreign capital that were on their way before the advent of Covid-19.
+The total figure could be estimated to be at $300 million.
+This would mean a recovery of the levels that were achieved in 2019.

 Foreign direct investment in El Salvador in relation to its neighbors